 Performance Item 20 was addressed by PIP Activity 3.2.1 completed on 7/31/2020 by revising 0204 "Permanency and Case Planning" policy.
-The policy revisions include agency best practice, align with the Nevada's SAFE/SIPS Model, expand direction and guidance around Concurrent Planning, and clarify the timeframes for when a case plan goal must be entered in UNITY.
 In addition to the updated policy a corresponding Concurrent Planning Practice Guide was completed for training and educational purposes and distribution to the child welfare staff and dependency stakeholders during Q4 (8/1/2020 - 10/31/2020).

 This implementation of the concurrent planning process consisted of supervisor training on the updated statewide policy and additional staff training to discuss appropriateness of concurrent planning and identified when its use is most effective.
-Each agency has an individual plan to ensure follow up and adherence to policy, such as using permanency round tables and supervisory "PIP Talk Tips" to assist staff in developing concurrent plans as appropriate.
-As an introduction, the Concurrent Planning Practice Guide was presented to dependency stakeholders during the annual CIC Summit and the CIC's were also encouraged to include the practice guide as a tool for their 2020 Action Plans.
-To further support our training efforts, and online training was created discussing concurrent planning and the benefits of utilizing it to achieve timely permanency.
-The child welfare agency staff and dependency stakeholders were trained on the same ideas as it related to case planning and concurrent planning so that they may work collaboratively on this process.
-Progress for compliance and improvement will be monitored through the quarterly case reviews beginning in May 2021.
-For more detailed information refer to the Attachment G: Nevada PIP Q6 Progress Report.
+Each agency has continued to utilize their individual plan to ensure follow up and adherence to policy, such as using permanency round tables and supervisory "PIP Talk Tips" to assist staff in developing concurrent plans as appropriate.
+The Concurrent Planning practice was presented to dependency stakeholders during the annual CIC Summit in September 2021.
+The CICs were also encouraged to include the practice guide as a tool for continued use.
+To further support training efforts, an online training was created discussing concurrent planning and the benefits of utilizing it to achieve timely permanency.
+The child welfare agency staff and dependency stakeholders were trained on the same ideas as it relates to case planning and concurrent planning so that they may work collaboratively on this process.
+Progress for compliance and improvement has been monitored through the quarterly case reviews beginning in May 2021.

-Furthermore, through PIP Item 3.3.1 the state has completed a diligent search contact tracking sheet to be completed by parents to help identify family resources and created a statewide standards and training to improve the quality and consistency of the diligent search data.
-The parent's involvement in identifying relatives will improve relative engagement and help identify important connections for children.
-Diligent search is beginning to improve as the diligent search efforts are now being attached to court reports, and courts are asking the parents for relative information during hearings.
-Data will still need to be gathered to ensure efforts are enhancing practice.
-Refer to the Attachment G Nevada PIP Q6 Progress Report
+Furthermore, through PIP Item 3.3.1, the state has been utilizing the diligent search contact tracking sheet, which is completed by parents, to help identify family resources, and the statewide standards and training to improve the quality and consistency of the diligent search data.
+The parent's involvement in identifying relatives have improved relative engagement and help identify important connections for children.
+Diligent search efforts are now being attached to court reports, and courts are asking the parents for relative information during hearings.
+Data will continue to be gathered to ensure efforts are enhancing practice.